j0shua-daniel/freebsd/README.md

 ## What this script does:
 1. Install GPU divers.
-2. Enable sudo for wheel group.
+2. Enable doas for wheel group.
 3. Sets clock speed to be adaptive.

 ## FreeBSD Install guide: